symfony/ux-twig-component/doc/index.rst

 Let's create a more complex example: a "featured products" component.
 You *could* choose to pass an array of Product objects to the component and set those on a ``$products`` property.
-But instead, let's let the *component* to do the work of executing the query.
+But instead, let's let the *component* do the work of executing the query.

 How?
 Components are *services*, which means autowiring works like normal.
 This example assumes you have a ``Product`` Doctrine entity and